Shane Filan: Right Here (2015)

-The album was released on 25 September 2015, reaching #1 on the Irish Album Charts during its first week.
+The album was released on 25 September 2015, reaching No. 1 on the Irish Album Charts during its first week.

 Love Always (2017–2018)

 On 25 August 2017, Filan released his third studio album Love Always. and announced his next tour, the Love Always Tour 2017.

-Previously, in April 2010, an unreleased solo song by Filan called Beautiful in White leaked on the Internet, but was incorrectly credited as being recorded by Shayne Ward instead of Filan.
-During this time, Filan also did a duet with Irish country singer Nathan Carter.
-The album reached #5 in the UK Album Charts, making it his highest-charting album in the United Kingdom, and therefore making him the most successful Westlife member as a solo artist in the charts to date.
+Previously, in April 2010, an unreleased solo song by Filan called "Beautiful in White" leaked on the Internet, but was incorrectly credited as being recorded by Shayne Ward instead of Filan.
+During this time, Filan also sang a duet with Irish country singer Nathan Carter.
+The album reached No. 5 in the UK Album Charts, making it his highest-charting album in the United Kingdom.

 In 2018, Filan also had success in Asia, including the Philippines, Indonesia, Malaysia, Singapore, and South Korea.
 Beautiful in White was particularly successful in Asia.

 Westlife reunion with new single, album, and tour (2018–present)

-On 3 October 2018 Westlife announced their reunion as a four-member band.
+On 3 October 2018 Westlife announced their reunion as a four-member group.
 In 2019 four singles were released, penned by Ed Sheeran.
-The group embarked on a hugely successful 50 date tour called "The 20 Tour", in honour of Westlife's 20th anniversary since the release of their first single in 1999.
+The group embarked on a hugely successful 50-date tour called "The 20 Tour", in honour of Westlife's 20th anniversary since the release of their first single in 1999.
 On 15 November their 13th studio album, Spectrum, was released.

 Personal life

-Filan married his childhood sweetheart, Gillian Walsh on 28 December 2003 at Ballintubber Abbey, followed by a reception at Ashford Castle, Ireland.
+Filan is a practising Catholic.
+He married his childhood sweetheart, Gillian Walsh, on 28 December 2003 at Ballintubber Abbey, followed by a reception at Ashford Castle, Ireland.
 Gillian is the cousin of fellow band member Kian Egan, making Filan and Egan cousins-in-law.
-They have three children: daughter Nicole Rose (born on 23 July 2005 in Sligo, Ireland) and sons Patrick Michael, (born on 15 September 2008 in Sligo, Ireland) and Shane Peter (born 22 January 2010), named after his father.
+They have a daughter born in 2005, and sons born in 2008 and 2010.

-He and his eldest brother, Finbarr, ran Shafin Developments – a property development company.
+Filan and his eldest brother, Finbarr, ran Shafin Developments – a property development company.
 The company was placed in receivership in May 2012 and Filan was declared bankrupt a little over a month later after suffering losses in Ireland's property crash.